smyrgeorge/log4k/README.md

 log.info("this is a test")

 // Support for mute/unmute each logger programmatically.
-RootLogger.loggers.mute("io.github.smyrgeorge.log4k.MainTests")
+RootLogger.Logging.logges.mute("io.github.smyrgeorge.log4k.MainTests")
 log.info("this is a test with 1 arg: {}", "hello")
-RootLogger.loggers.unmute(this::class) // Will set the logging level that had before was muted. log.info("this is a test with 1 arg: {}", "hello")
+log.unmute() // Will set the logging level that had before was muted. log.info("this is a test with 1 arg: {}", "hello")

 try {